intuition-dev/intuDocs/docsSrc/src/crud.md

 ## Steps

 1. Using the AWS S3 browser, create a bucket _in the same region_ as you used in [Setup S3 as your HTTP server and mount it](/s3_n_webdrive_mount/).
 Name the bucket `'wgehner-crud'` (replace `'wgehner'` with your name or something else unique).
 Configure the bucket for static website hosting and apply the access policy analog to the 'website' project ([Step 4](/s3_n_webdrive_mount/) ).
 Copy the Endpoint URL.
 The new bucket should appear as a new _project root_ folder in your mapped drive (e.g. as `W:\wgehner-crud`).
 Extract the CRUD sample project to your computer with `'$ mbake -v'` and copy the project files (inside of `/crud`) into the project root.
+Compile the project from the folder `/screen`:

+		$ mbake -c .
+		// from assets
+		$ mbakeW -s .
+		$ mbakeW -n .

-In a browser, open the Endpoint URL.
-You should see the CRUD App served by S3.
+	In a browser, open the Endpoint-URL.
+You should see the CRUD App served by Caddy & webDav server OR if you're running locally on your PC use the mbake watcher to run the app (eg: 0.0.0.0:8080):

+		$ mbakeW -w .

 2. Navigate to the 'ViewModel CRUD' menu item.
 Inspect the fragment `/screen/example1/index.pug`.
 Note the `table#table1` and `table#table2` tags, an empty tables with ID `#table1` and `#table2` which fills with data using tabulator.js library.
 Next is how table is getting filled with data. `getViewList('table1', 'table2')` function is called from the bind file `Example1Bind.js`: